 The UnitedInFood Book Club – magical words!
 Super excited.
-There is much to read, and we love books, especially books about food or cooking that, hopefully, contain lots of recipes.
-A winning combo for us.
-Join with us, if you read these books and tell us about your experiences, we would love to hear about them.
+Much to read, and we love books, especially books about food, recipes and cooking.
+Read along with us and tell us about your experiences.
 We will share with you on our social media platforms what our thoughts are and what we cook from these books.

 UnitedInFood’s selection for its October 2021 book club is Delicious! by Ruth Reichl.
 If you have read this book, let us know what you think!